sanskriti26-cloud/Employee_Attrition_Analysis_Project/README.md

 <img width="893" height="496" alt="Insights_Dashboard" src="https://github.com/user-attachments/assets/11a48abd-226e-40ca-b7ef-e18b10d7bd52" />

 ## Recommendations
-Based on insights from the analysis, I recommend the following action plan to HR:
+Based on the analysis, the following actions are recommended:
-- Consider increasing salary and other monatory benefits of low paid employees
+- Introduce salary increments and additional benefits for low-income employees
-- Focus on employee engagement in "Sales Representative", "Laboratory Technician" and "Human Resources" roles.
+- Improve employee engagement in high-attrition roles such as Sales Representative, Laboratory Technician, and Human Resources
-- Focus on career growth programs among employees in their early stage of career.
+- Implement career development programs for employees in the early stages of their careers

 ## Limitations
-The limitations of the study include:
+The limitations of this study include:
-- Lack of required information to calculate financal cost of attrition more accurately
+- The dataset is a sample dataset and may not fully represent real-world scenarios
+- Limited features restrict deeper analysis of certain factors
+- Lack of real-time data prevents dynamic analysis

 ## Conclusion
 The analysis identified key drivers of attrition: low income, overtime, high travel frequency, certain job roles, low workplace satisfaction and early stage of career.
+Addressing these factors can help organizations improve employee retention.